conneroisu/cpre281-finalproj/README.md

 Each instruction type (R-type, I-type, J-type) generally follows a similar flow with variations primarily in the Execute and Memory Access stages depending on whether the instruction involves arithmetic, memory access, or control flow.

-This model provides a consistent framework for understanding how different instructions are processed in a single-cycle MIPS architecture.
+This model provides a consistent framework for understanding how different instructions are processed in the single-cycle MIPS architecture.

 # Comparing Verilog vs VHDL

 I think that VHDL actually provides more flexibility within the development of the processor.

 The language is more verbose, more type-safe, and allows for more control over the design of the processor.

 Verilog is more concise and easier to read, but I think that VHDL is more powerful and allows for more control over the design of the processor.